-Features: Virtual urgent care 24/7 from anywhere in Kentucky or Indiana; discuss minor illness symptoms, including COVID-19 and flu, from the comfort of home, for ages 2 and older.
+Features: Virtual urgent care is available 24/7 from anywhere in Kentucky or Indiana for ages 2 and older.
+Discuss minor illness symptoms, including COVID-19 and flu, from the comfort of home.
 After consulting with a provider, you may be scheduled for testing at our drive-thru location.
 Treatment may be prescribed if necessary.

 Select an appointment date and time from available spots listed below.